lakmina456/automation_testing/README.md

-# README: Automating Login Functionality Validation
+# Automating Login Functionality Validation

 ## Overview
 This project is an automation script designed to validate the login functionality of a sample website.
 Using Selenium WebDriver, the script automates the process of navigating to the website, entering login credentials, submitting the login form, and verifying the login status.